Use a federated learning strategy¶

 Before you continue, make sure to join the Flower community on Flower Discuss (Join Flower Discuss) and on Slack (Join Slack).

-The Flower Federated Learning Tutorial - Part 3 shows how to build a fully
+The Flower Collaborative AI Tutorial - Part 5: Build a strategy from scratch shows how to build a fully